 Old people, children and animals brought together 18 performers – 5 in their sixties and seventies, 3 teenagers, 2 four-year olds and 8 animals.

-We recruited performers for Old people, children and animals through a series of contrasting visits to unsigned band nights and tea dances.
-We found four women over sixty who dance and three teenage girls in a metal band.
-Later we added two four year old girls (accompanied by their mothers), a jazz musician also in his sixties, plus 7 white rabbits and the inimitable Betty the parrot, through an animal acting agency.
+We recruited performers for Old people, children and animals through visits to unsigned band nights and tea dances.
+We found 4 women over 60 who dance and 3 teenage girls in a metal band.
+Later we added a couple of 4 year old girls (accompanied by their mothers who sat in the audience), a jazz musician also in his 60s, plus 7 white rabbits and Betty the parrot, found through an animal acting agency.

 The process of making Old people, children and animals was more difficult than we had imagined – for reasons that surprised us - and the show was a mixed success.
 We struggled to find material and resorted to formula.
 Although perhaps there were some interesting sections, thought-provoking juxtapositions and even the odd beautiful theatrical moment, the piece as a whole was never entirely satisfying.
 It gave us food for thought about the risks we always take, but have somehow grown used to in Quarantine's work.
 For the performers there seemed to be positives in spite of the difficulties of the process for the creative team.
 Audiences and critics responded to the warmth and generosity of the show.